willowtreeapps/capwic_event_info/README.md

 * A python script that displays the matrix for 10 seconds
 * A selinium project that navigates to a funny picture of a cat on google photos
 * A website that shakes around for a duration of 10 seconds

+# I'm too new at this - do you have an example project already set up?
+Here's a sample android project: https://github.com/willowtreeapps/capwic-android Here's a sample perl script: https://github.com/willowtreeapps/capwic_event_info/blob/master/example.pl